No. All entering freshmen and transfer students are automatically reviewed for their LIFE Scholarship eligibility when they are accepted to Clemson.

 The continuing eligibility requirements for students are as follows: After their first year in college, they need to have earned an average of 30 credit hours or more and have a LIFE GPA of at least 3.0 or better by the end of that academic year (fall + spring + summer).
-By the of their second year in college a student would need to have a cumulative total of at least 60 credit hours along with the LIFE GPA of 3.0 or better.
-By the end of the third year in college, a student must show at least 90 cumulative credit hours and have the 3.0 LIFE GPA.
+By the end of their second year in college a student would need to have a cumulative total of at least 60 credit hours along with a LIFE GPA of 3.0 or better.
+By the end of the third year in college, a student must show at least 90 cumulative credit hours and have a 3.0 LIFE GPA or better.

 No. The LIFE Scholarship is a CUMULATIVE scholarship program, and students are allowed to count transfer credit work, Advanced Placement credits and exempt credits toward the total credit hours needed each year.
 If a student starts college without any transfer, AP or exempt credit hours, then they would HAVE to earn at least 30 credits that year to meet the renewal criteria for the next academic year.

 - How long can I receive the LIFE Scholarship?

 Once a student begins college, (assuming they have met the initial criteria to be awarded the scholarship), they have up to eight semesters of potential eligibility.
 If a student graduates before using all eight semesters, the student forfeits any remaining LIFE Scholarship semesters (stipends).
 The only exception to this rule is for landscape architecture majors who can have up to 10 semesters because Clemson University defines this major as a five-year program.

 - How will Academic Forgiveness affect my LIFE eligibility?